vamsiandavarapu/BankingSystem/README.md

    END IF;
 END;

-Insert Sample Data
+EX:Insert Sample Data
 INSERT INTO accounts
 (first_name, last_name, email, password, mobile, dob, account_type)
 VALUES ('Vamsi', 'Andavarapu', 'test@gmail.com', '1234', '9876543210', DATE '2002-01-01', 'Savings');

 How It Works

-User opens the Login Page (login.html).
+1.User opens the Login Page (login.html).

-On login, request goes to LoginServlet which verifies credentials from the database.
+2.On login, request goes to LoginServlet which verifies credentials from the database.

-If valid, user details are displayed.
+3.If valid, user details are displayed.

-Users can also delete their account using the DeleteAccount servlet.
+4.Users can also delete their account using the DeleteAccount servlet.

-When a new account is created, account_seq and account_trigger ensure that the id field is auto-generated.
+5.When a new account is created, account_seq and account_trigger ensure that the id field is auto-generated.

 Setup Instructions

-Install Apache Tomcat (or any servlet container).
+1.Install Apache Tomcat (or any servlet container).

-Configure Oracle JDBC connection in your servlet code.
+2.Configure Oracle JDBC connection in your servlet code.

-Deploy the project on Tomcat (webapps folder).
+3.Deploy the project on Tomcat (webapps folder).